 Expert Opinions on Granola as a Nighttime Snack

-Granola is a versatile and nutrient-rich food, but its suitability as a nighttime snack can depend on individual goals and preferences.
-Here’s what experts, including nutritionists and fitness professionals, have to say about eating granola at night.
+Granola as a nighttime snack is a versatile and nutrient-rich choice, but its suitability depends on individual goals and preferences.
+Here’s what experts, including nutritionists and fitness professionals, have to say about the benefits and considerations of granola as a nighttime snack.

 Insights from Nutritionists